heavencandle/kubig_ML/README.md

                      2) A coputer program i said to learn from experience E with respect to some task T and some performance measure P, if it performance on T, as measured by P, improves with experience E.

 2. Machine Learning is great for:
-   1) Problems for which exiting solutions require a lot of hand-tuning or long lists of rules
-   2) Complex problems for which there i no good solution at all using a traditional approach
-   3) Fluctuating environments (i.e. can adapt to new data)
-   4) Getting insight about complex problems and large amounts of data
+  1)Problems for which exiting solutions require a lot of hand-tuning or long lists of rules 2)Complex problems for which there i no good solution at all using a traditional approach 3)Fluctuating environments (i.e. can adapt to new data) 4)Getting insight about complex problems and large amounts of data

 3. Machine Learning Classification
-  1) supervised / unsupervised
+  1)supervised / unsupervised
-  2) batch learning(offline) / online learning
+  2)batch learning(offline) / online learning
-  3) instance based / model based
+  3)instance based / model based
       - instance based: learns the example by heart(memorize), generalizes to new cases based on similarity
       - model based: learns model, decides based on model